 Businesses with multiple locations, like those in the service industry, should have a strategy for local search engine optimization that’s relevant to the area.
 We advise you to create separate pages for different business locations, with each one being personalized for the demands of the specific market.
 Oh, and don’t forget to update your Google Business Profile for each location and mark them on Google Maps.
 Use a local rank tracker to check whether the keywords you’re using are getting enough traffic for your website.

 Fig. 4.
 Track global + local rankings with ProRankTracker

 So basically, we’re talking about global+local combos here: one to give a general picture and to aim for “big rank” dominance, and the other to show the most refined and relevant ranks you can get.

 Having said all that, how do you actually track it all??
 Luckily, this is where PRT comes in!
-See, with our technology, you don’t need to physically be at the location you want to track.
+See, with our technology, you don’t need to physically be at the location where you want to track local search rankings.
 WE can do that for you by bypassing Google’s geo-targeted barriers and give you the most lucid and clear picture you can get.